wei/elevenlabs-packages/packages/react/README.md

 ### useConversation

-React hook for managing websocket connection and audio usage for ElevenLabs Conversational AI.
+React hook for managing WebSocket and WebRTC connections and audio usage for ElevenLabs Conversational AI.

 #### Initialize conversation